andyTuruu/pharmacy_tech_quiz/README.md

 Navigate through questions by selecting your answer for each.
 The quiz tracks your score and time automatically.

 - **View Results**:
-After finishing the quiz, see your score, the number of correct answers, time taken, and a fun celebratory animation based on your performance.
+After finishing the quiz, see your score, the number of correct answers, time taken, and a fun celebratory animation.

 - **Restart Quiz**:
 You can restart the quiz anytime from the results screen.